 The Economics major provides a critical examination of how the economic system works in the United States and throughout the world.
-The introductory courses, EC 131–132, are surveys of economic problems, policies, and theory, and the required courses in micro theory and macro theory, EC 201–202, give a deeper analytical foundation.
-Electives permit further study in a wide range of fields, including money and banking, fiscal policy, international trade and finance, law and economics, public sector economics, economic development, capital theory and finance, labor economics, income distribution, econometrics, industrial organization, consumer economics, health economics, history of economic thought, transportation economics, environmental economics, urban economics, political economy, financial markets, real estate, and public policy analysis.
+The introductory courses, ECON1131–ECON1132, are surveys of economic problems, policies, and theory, and the required courses in micro theory and macro theory, ECON2201–ECON2202, give a deeper analytical foundation.
+Electives permit further study in a wide range of fields, including money and banking, international trade and finance, public sector economics, economic development, capital theory, labor economics, industrial organization, environmental economics, law and economics, and econometrics.

 Students from the Carroll School of Management may choose Economics as an area of concentration.
 The concentration consists of seven courses, for a minimum of 21 credits.
 The courses are:

 - Microeconomic Theory (ECON2201 or ECON2203)